SimiaCryptus/intellij-aicoder/docs/prompt_documentation.md

 This class exemplifies how to extend IDE functionality with external services (like a coding agent) by integrating with the IDE's action system, managing sessions, and interacting with application servers and user interfaces.

-# generic\AnalogueFileAction.kt
+# generic\GenerateRelatedFileAction.kt

-#### AnalogueFileAction Class Documentation
+#### CreateFileFromTemplateAction Class Documentation

-The `AnalogueFileAction` class is designed to facilitate the creation of new files within a project, based on a given directive and the content of an existing file.
+The `CreateFileFromTemplateAction` class is designed to facilitate the creation of new files within a project, based on a given directive and the content of an existing file.
 This action is context-sensitive, meaning it is only enabled when a non-directory file is selected in the IDE.
 The class extends `FileContextAction` and is tailored for use within IntelliJ-based IDEs.

 ##### Key Components